Skip to content

 What Causes Hypothyroidism?

 Good question!
-If your thyroid isn’t working, the most obvious reason may be a lack of the right vitamins and minerals.
+If this gland isn’t working properly, the most obvious reason may be a lack of essential vitamins and minerals.
 This gland needs iodine, selenium, copper, and tyrosine to function properly.
 Deficiencies of iodine, iron, selenium, and zinc may impair its function.
-Other nutrient deficiencies usually observed in patients suffering from a disease of this gland are protein deficiencies, vitamin A, C, B6, B5, and B1 deficiencies, and mineral deficiencies (phosphorus, magnesium, potassium, sodium, and chromium).
+Other nutrient deficiencies commonly observed in patients with this gland disease include protein deficiencies; vitamin A, C, B6, B5, and B1 deficiencies; and mineral deficiencies (phosphorus, magnesium, potassium, sodium, and chromium).
 DO NOT supplement with iodine without a naturopathic doctor’s supervision.
-Too much iodine can induce nodules and/or induce/aggravate Graves’ disease.
-While these deficiencies do sometimes occur, the more common cause of hypothyroidism is Hashimoto’s disease.
+Too much iodine can induce nodules and/or induce or aggravate Graves’ disease.
+While these deficiencies do sometimes occur, the more common cause of hypothyroidism is an autoimmune condition called Hashimoto’s disease.

 Naturopathic Treatment for Hypothyroidism

-As a naturopathic doctor, in the treatment of hypothyroidism, I would address any possible vitamin/mineral deficiencies, do blood work to determine whether there is Hashimoto’s disease, and support the rest of your endocrine system.
+As a naturopathic doctor treating hypothyroidism, I would address any possible vitamin/mineral deficiencies, order blood work to determine whether there is Hashimoto’s disease, and support the rest of your endocrine system.

 Hashimoto’s Disease

-Hashimoto’s is an autoimmune disease where your body attacks and destroys thyroid tissue.
+Hashimoto’s is an autoimmune disease where your body attacks and destroys the tissue of this vital gland.
 Many of the patients that I see who are hypothyroid have undiagnosed Hashimoto’s.
-Medical doctors rarely test for Hashimoto’s as the outcome of the test doesn’t influence the prescribed medication.
+Medical doctors rarely test for Hashimoto’s because the test results don’t influence the prescribed medication.
 Naturopathically, treatment does change when the gland is underactive due to Hashimoto’s.
-The emphasis of treatment then shifts to an approach that is similar to the approach for Graves’ disease: address all the factors that may have overstimulated the immune system causing it to attack a vital gland.
+The emphasis of treatment then shifts to an approach similar to that for Graves’ disease: address all factors that may have overstimulated the immune system, causing it to attack a vital gland.

 How do you test the thyroid?

-The standard blood test for this gland is called TSH, which stands for Thyroid Stimulating Hormone.
-This hormone is produced by your pituitary to stimulate the gland to make its hormone, which is called T4 or thyroxine.
+The standard blood test for this gland is TSH, which stands for Thyroid-Stimulating Hormone.
+This hormone is produced by your pituitary to stimulate the gland to produce its hormone, called T4 (thyroxine).
 T4 is then converted to T3, which is the more active form of the hormone.

-The normal range for TSH is 0.35-5.00 mIU/L. In infertility, TSH, free T3, and free T4 should be measured, as well as screening for anti-thyroid antibodies, anti-TPO, and anti-thyroglobulin antibodies.
-In infertile women with basal TSH levels of 2.5 to 5.0 mIU/L, a TRH stimulation test should also be done to detect subclinical disease that may require treatment to improve pregnancy outcomes.
+The normal range for TSH is 0.35-5.00 mIU/L. In infertility, TSH, free T3, reverse T3, and free T4 should be measured, as well as screening for anti-thyroid antibodies, including anti-TPO and anti-thyroglobulin.
+In infertile women with baseline TSH levels of 2.5 to 5.0 mIU/L, a TRH stimulation test should also be done to detect subclinical disease that may require treatment to improve pregnancy outcomes.
 I can order some of these tests.
 If they haven’t been done, they should be.

 References